dohliam/pingyam-rb/README.md

 As can be seen, the text has now been converted into Jyutping romanization.
 Conversion into other systems is equally easy -- just replace `6` above with the index number of the system you wish to use for output.

-To convert from a different source romanization system (e.g., to convert from Jyuting to Yale, or from S.L.
+To convert from a different source romanization system (e.g., to convert from Jyutping to Yale, or from S.L.
 Wong to Jyutping), provide the source system index number as a parameter using the `-s` (`--source`) option.
 The example below converts from Jyutping to Yale with diacritics:

 ```bash
 ./convert_pingyam.rb -i "This is a test: jyut6 jyu5 ping3 jam1 zyun2 wun6" -s 6 -t 1